 What are Beacons?

-Technically, beacons use Bluetooth Low Energy (LE) to repeatedly transmit a unique id or web address without having to pair devices as was the case with previous versions of Bluetooth.
+Beacons use Bluetooth Low Energy (LE) to repeatedly transmit a unique id or web address without having to pair devices as was the case with previous versions of Bluetooth.
 The range is typically 50m but can reach up to 100m outdoors for some beacons.
 We also stock some specialist beacons that can reach up to 4000m.
-The range is significantly less indoors when there are walls.

 Physically, beacons are small computers typically packaged in a small plastic box, usually powered by one or more coin batteries.
 Some models can be powered by USB or packaged as a USB dongle.